Best Job Posting Sites for Employers: Indeed vs. CareerBuilder and more

 Registration and job posting is free with the basic plan.
 You negotiate an hourly rate or fixed sum payment with your freelancer, and Upwork charges 2.75% of the invoice amount.
 Freelancers pay a 5%, 10%, or 20% service fee depending on the amount billed.

-Snag, recently rebranded with a new name and identity, is our choice for small-business owners that are looking for part-time hourly employees.
-Snag boasts unprecedented growth this past year with over 90 million registered hourly workers and 450,000 employer locations throughout the US.
+Snag is our choice for small-business owners that are looking for part-time hourly employees.
+The digital job board boasts over 100 million registered hourly workers and 700,000 employer locations throughout the US and Canada.

 It also offers a free scheduling tool that helps employers manage employees, which can do the following: